spacetelescope/jdaviz/docs/specviz2d/plugins.rst

 as input.

 To visualize or export the resulting 2D spectrum, provide a data label and click "Extract".
-The resulting spectrum object can be accessed from the API in the same way as any other data product in the spectrum viewer.
+The resulting spectrum object can be :ref:`accessed from the API <specviz2d-export-data-1d>` in the same way as any other data product in the spectrum viewer.

 .. _specviz2d-gaussian-smooth: